Optiver

-Optiver is a proprietary trading firm and market maker for various exchange-listed financial instruments.
+Optiver Holding B.V. is a proprietary trading firm and market maker for various exchange-listed financial instruments.
 Its name derives from the Dutch optieverhandelaar, or "option trader".
 The company is privately owned.
 Optiver trades listed derivatives, cash equities, exchange-traded funds, bonds, and foreign exchange.

 History

-Optiver was founded by Johann Kaemingk on April 9, 1986, as a market maker in options on the European Options Exchange (EOE), which is now Euronext.
+Optiver was founded by Johann Kaemingk, Ruud Vlek and Chris Oomen on April 9, 1986, as a market maker in options on the European Options Exchange (EOE), which is now Euronext.
 Optiver is a member of the European Principal Traders Association (FIA EPTA), FIA Principal Trading Group (PTG) in the US and FIA Japan.
+In 2023, Optiver became the first market maker to join the Plato Partnership as a full member.

 In November 2016, Optiver was reported to have joined a consortium to build a faster data transmission network between Chicago and Tokyo.

 In December 2017, Optiver joined with Equiduct to offer a one-stop shop for best execution.